neal-p/Azoarene-Screen-Photophysics/README.md

 We consider a molecule to have ‘passed screening’ if there is a distinct cis and trans absorbance peaks the visible range (300–800 nm by default).

+![Image of Screening](example-screen.png)

 The algorithm first computes the trans–cis difference spectrum.
 Maxima on the difference spectrum represent places where there is high trans absorbance and low cis absorbance; whereas minima represent places where there is high cis absorbance and low trans absorbance.
 If the absorbance value for a difference spectrum peak is at least 70% of the corresponding raw cis/trans spectrum, it is a hit.
 This last step prevents small cis/trans absorbance differences from registering false positives.
 Any minima or maxima on the difference spectrum that meet this criteria are designated as a hit, and a hit for both cis and trans passes screening.

-![Image of Screening](example-screen.png)

 INPUT:

   cis and trans TDDFT log files

 USAGE:

    python3 screen-photophysics.py <cis.log> <trans.log>

+   *note this is intended for use on unix machines

 OUTPUT: